richo/zephyros/README.md

 ### Change log

 - 3.0
+    - Added a Ruby API
-    - JS API changes:
+    - Changed JS API:
         - any function that returned a CGRect now returns a hash, keys `'x', 'y', 'w', 'h'`
         - any function that returned a CGPoint now returns a hash, keys `'x', 'y'`
         - any function that returned a CGSize now returns a hash, keys `'w', 'h'`
-    - Added a fully-working Ruby API, but need to integrate with log window still
 - 2.7
     - Broke the Log window
     - Less dumb way of choosing configs (uses UI this time)